ros-infrastructure/superflore/README.md

   --pkgs PKGS [PKGS ...]
                         packages to build
-  -f F                  build packages specified by the input file
+  -f F                  build packages specified by the input file -v, --verbose         show output from docker --log-file LOG_FILE   location to store the log file
 ```

 If a file is to be passed as input, it is expected to be in proper yaml format, such as the below.